jordanbemmels/kiwi-holocene/12_PopSizeABC_demography.md

 aHaast australis__Haast__KW40__RA0201_sorted 0 0 0 -999
 ```

-## Calculate summary statistics on empirical data
+## Set up stat_from_vcf.py file to calculate summary statistics

 Calcultion of summary statistics is done using the ```stat_from_vcf.py``` file.
-Note that this script contains an extensive parameters section followed by the actual code.
-A few changes to the code have already been described above.
+Note that this script contains an extensive parameters section followed by the actual code (and thus I cannot provide a full example as the code is not mine to distribute).
+However, a few changes to the code section have already been described above.
 Here, I will provide text indicating how the ```parameters``` section was specified for the kiwi project, organized by the different subsections.
 The same parameters can be used for any kiwi population.

 #### General parameters